un4rch/openpilot_AdvExamples/README.md

-# Attacking OpenPilot 0.9.4 with Adversarial Examples
+# Adversarial Examples against OpenPilot 0.9.4

 This repository demonstrates how to attack the OpenPilot 0.9.4 self-driving software using adversarial examples in both **white-box** and **black-box** settings.